akshay0007/study/sqlbasic.md

 between == range matching
 like == pattern matching

 	select ename ,salary from employees where designation='abc' or designation='xyz';

 in clause

 	select ename ,salary from employees where designation in('abc','xyz') ;

 	select ename ,salary from employees where deptid=10 or deptid=20;
 	select ename ,salary from employees where deptid in(10,20) and salary>20000;

 between::>= and <=

 	select ename from employees where salary>=20000 and salary<=30000;
 	select ename from employees where salary between 20000 and 30000;

 	select ename from employees where salary between 20000 and 30000 and deptid=10;

 	select ename from employees where salary between 20000 and 30000 and deptid in(10);

 Like::%(match any string) _(single character matching)::

 	select ename from employees where ename like 'n%'; start with n select ename from employees where ename like '%n'; end with n

 	select ename from employees where ename like '___'; contain 3 char

 	select ename ,designation from employees where desgination in('mangaer','developer') and ename like 'n%';

 handling null values::

 	null::undertermine value
 	0::it is determine value

-null value +any arthematic operation is undertermine value null value cannt be equate: select ename from employees where commission =null
+	null value +any arthematic operation is undertermine value null value cannt be equate:
+	select ename from employees where commission =null

 so we are using is clause:

 	select ename from employees where commission is null select ename from employees where commission is not null

-orderby clause::by default asc order select ename ,salary from employees order by salary;
+orderby clause::by default asc order

+	select ename ,salary from employees order by salary;

 	select ename ,salary from employees order by salary desc;

-first sort by deptid then if any dept id is repeated then they sort on bais of salary select ename ,salary from employees order by deptid, salary;
+first sort by deptid then if any dept id is repeated then they sort on bais of salary

+	select ename ,salary from employees order by deptid, salary;
 	like
 	depid salary
 	30 3000
 	30 4000
 	20 2000
 	20 3000

-used order by with conjunctio of where clause select ename ,salary from employees where deptid=20 order by salary desc;
+used order by with conjunction of where clause

+	select ename ,salary from employees where deptid=20 order by salary desc;

-limit key word::fetch me firsts three records select eid from employees limit 3;
+limit key word::fetch me firsts three records

+	select eid from employees limit 3;

-indexing limits:: limit 1,3 one index and three rows select eid from employees limit 1,3; getting 3 rows
+indexing limits:: limit 1,3 one index and three rows

+	select eid from employees limit 1,3; getting 3 rows

 higehest salary::

 	select eid from employees order by salary desc limit 1;

 second highest salary

 	select eid from employees order by salary desc limit 1,1; //indexing 1 and 1

 case statements::
 case <expression>